tasshroll/TextPencil/README.md

 This full-stack application features the ability to enter notes or code into a text editor that runs in the browser.
 The app is a single-page application that meets PWA criteria.
 It features a number of data persistence techniques that serve as rerdundancy in case on the optioins is not supported by the browser.
 Technical features of this application include:

-Uses IndexedDB to create an object store and includes both GET and PUT methods
+Uses IndexedDB to create an object store and includes both GET and PUT methods.
+IndexDB is a temporary data storage that will update while offline.

 The application works without an internet connection